shivikki/ExcelUpload/README.md

 > do the sttying of modal in html/css files
 > In shared.module.ts file define exports, entryComponents, declaration
 > Import NgbModal & AlertModalComponent inside the component wherever Modal needs to be called

+#Dynamic Read More & read less added for list